 HOW YOUR CLERK'S OFFICE CAN HELP YOU FILE A PETITION FOR INJUNCTION

 During the hours of 8:00 a.m. and 3:00 p.m., per Administrative Order M2017-13, a Petition for Injunction can be filed with the Clerk’s office.
 Once the forms are completed, the clerk will file the petition and notify the judge’s office.
 The judge may enter a Temporary Injunction and Notice of Hearing will be entered or set it for hearing without a temporary injunction.

 Domestic Violence/Restraining Orders/Injunctions is a court order that directs a person not to have any contact with you.
 If you are a victim of any act of domestic violence or have reasonable cause to believe you are in imminent danger of becoming the victim of domestic violence, you can ask the Court for a protective order prohibiting domestic violence.
 “Domestic violence" means any assault, aggravated assault, battery, aggravated battery, sexual assault, sexual battery, stalking, aggravated stalking, kidnapping, false imprisonment, or any criminal offense resulting in physical injury or death of one family or household member by another family or household member by another.
-An Injunction may be obtained from the Clerk of the Circuit Court’s Domestic Violence Department, by applying in person.
+An Injunction may be obtained from the Clerk of Court and Comptroller’s Domestic Violence Department, by applying in person.
 Certain eligibility requirements must be met pursuant to Chapter 741, Florida Statutes.

 Because you are making a request to the Court, you are called the Petitioner.
 The person whom you are asking the Court to protect you from is called the Respondent.